Iodine clock reaction: Hydrogen peroxide variation

-Similar to the thiosulfate case, when cysteine is exhausted, the blue color appears.
+Similar to the thiosulfate case, the blue color appears when the cysteine is exhausted.

 Iodate variation

-An alternative protocol uses a solution of iodate ion (for instance potassium iodate) to which an acidified solution (again with sulfuric acid) of sodium bisulfite is added.
+An alternative protocol uses a solution of iodate ion (such as potassium iodate), to which an acidified solution (again with sulfuric acid) of sodium bisulfite is added.

 In this protocol, iodide ion is generated by the following slow reaction between the iodate and bisulfite: